slackapi/python-slack-sdk/docs-src-v2/index.rst

 Important Notice
 *********************

 The `slackclient <https://pypi.org/project/slackclient/>`_ PyPI project is in maintenance mode now and `slack-sdk <https://pypi.org/project/slack-sdk/>`_ project is the successor.
-The v3 SDK provides more functionalities such as Socket Mode, OAuth flow module, SCIM API, Audit Logs API, better asyncio support, retry hanlders, and many more.
+The v3 SDK provides more functionalities such as Socket Mode, OAuth flow module, SCIM API, Audit Logs API, better asyncio support, retry handlers, and many more.

 Refer to `the migration guide <https://slack.dev/python-slack-sdk/v3-migration/index.html#from-slackclient-2-x>`_ to learn how to smoothly migrate your existing code.